algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 <img src="./img/complete_parserFC.png" height="1150px">

-To parse ALGORISK assembly we are using an enumerator[^10] with the instructions required and an array[^11] of strings to compare each instruction and arguments provided by the user.
+To parse ALGORISK assembly, we are using an enumerator[^10] with the instructions required and an array[^11] of strings to compare each instruction and arguments provided by the user.

 ```c
 //This is an enumerator containing all of the instructions.